No spectators. No fancy manufacturer exhibits. No posh entertainment. Few period costumes.

 Lot # 288 1974 Ferrari 246 GTS Dino Spider, Body by Pininfarina-Scaglietti; S/N 07362; White/Black leather; Black roof panel top; Estimate $387,930 – $452,585; Recent restoration 1 condition; With Reserve; Hammered Sold at $337,330 plus commission of 15.00%; Final Price $387,930. – RHD.
 2,419/195hp, 5-speed, Campagnolo magnesium alloy wheels, flared wheel arches (added in the 1970’s by the first owner) and Daytona seats (“chairs and flairs”) – First owned by rally driver Mike Cornwell.
 Restored from 2017-20.
 The paint is immaculate and shining on every panel, and the exterior trim and chrome are perfect.
 None of the usual ding marks where the targa panel locates, either.
 The interior keeps up the high standard, with only slight creases on top quality black leather seats.
 The engine is immaculate, too, resplendent in crackle and matt black finish paint.
 The wheels disappoint but they are NOS Ferrari mags, not aluminum repops.
 Otherwise gorgeous, right-hand drive and a chairs and flares model, although it didn’t leave the factory with the flairs. – Bid to £285,000 on the block then reported sold for this result which is £300,000 all-in, equivalent to a hammer bid of £260,870 when discounted for the stated buyer’s premium and indicative of a bit of compromise among the buyer, auction house and seller.
 It also comes with a single-digit UK registration, UAX 1, in itself a valuable attribute.
 The restoration is beyond perfect, and beyond the way it issued forth from Ferrari back in 1974.
 It is expensive but in a good way that recognizes its impeccable quality, and it deserves to be.

-Lot # 290 1969 Aston Martin DB6 Mk I Volante; S/N DBVC3734R; Amethyst/Black leather, Amethyst carpets; Black cloth top; Estimate $711,205 – $840,515; Recent restoration 2 condition; With Reserve; Not sold at Hammer bid of $659,481 plus commission of; Final Price $659,481. – RHD.
-3,995/282hp, triple SU carburetors, automatic, chromed wire wheels, Blaupunkt radio, woodrim steering wheel, power steering, tonneau cover. – Believed to be the only Mk I Volante in this color.
-Professional body-off restoration in 2018.
-Clearly fresh paint but even in this poor light there are visible bondo filler lines.
-The front grille has been polished but still has slight dints from stone hits.
-The exterior chrome is very good and refitted well.
-The chrome wire wheels are good and clean but the tires are old.
-The interior is fresh and superb with new seat leather showing only minor creases.
-The engine is immaculate.
-Believed to be the only DB6 Volante in this color.
-Minor niggles take little away from a fresh and gorgeous car. – The automatic is a big knock to value on these cars, and it seems the rare paint color failed to seriously charm any bidders, so unfortunately it didn’t get the attention it arguably deserves.
+Lot # 290 1969 Aston Martin DB6 Mk I Volante; S/N DBVC3734R; Amethyst/Black leather, Amethyst carpets; Black cloth top; Estimate $711,205 – $840,515; Recent restoration 2 condition; With Reserve; Not sold at Hammer bid of $659,481. – RHD.
+3,995/282hp, triple SU carburetors, Borg-Warner 3-speed automatic, chromed wire wheels, 3-lobe knock-ons, Blaupunkt radio, woodrim steering wheel, power steering, tonneau cover. – An Amethyst metallic DB6 Volante, not an often-said sentence, believed to be the only Mk I Volante in this color.
+That beautiful body shape looks completely wrong in this color but is to a very high standard of finish nonetheless.
+There’s plastic Armorfend sheet over the nose area so no chips to the paint.
+The exterior trim and chrome are polished and plated.
+The engine looks clean and well kept, the cam covers are painted hammerite green.
+The headers are sprayed with white heat paint.
+The chrome wire wheels are clean and good condition but the tires look older, although with good tread.
+The three passengers seats are in perfect unused leather but the bachelor driver’s seat is mildly dinted, the Amethyst carpets are awful.
+Wrong color, wrong gearbox but still a wind in the hair stylish Aston with minor niggles that take little away from a fresh and gorgeous car. – The automatic is a big knock to value on these cars, and it seems the rare paint color failed to seriously charm any bidders, so unfortunately it didn’t get the attention it arguably deserves.
 The color is a matter of personal choice, but it’s understandable why this is the only DB6 Volante delivered in Amethyst and a case of one man’s meat being another’s poison.

 Lot # 291 1967 Ferrari 330 GTS Spider, Body by Pininfarina; S/N 10113; Rosso/Beige leather; Beige cloth top; Estimate $1,551,720 – $1,939,650; Cosmetic restoration 2- condition; With Reserve; Hammered Sold at $1,448,272 plus commission of 13.34%; Final Price $1,641,461. – 3,967/300hp, triple Webers, 5-speed transaxle, power windows, inertia reel seatbelts, air-conditioning, radio, Borrani wire wheels. – A well-travelled Ferrari, originally finished in Blu Chiaro over Rosso leather.
 Delivered new to Milan, Italy then exported to the US around 1975, then imported to the UK in 2004.
 Same UK owner since 2005.
 No mention of engine overhauls or rebuilds but the gearbox and back axle were attended to in 2004.
 New coil over springs and dampers were fitted in 2005.
 The paintwork is very good with no chips or marks but is uneven on the hood.
 The bumpers have been rechromed recently but are bumpy and ill-prepared.
 The top boot cover is slightly soiled.
 The headlamp rims are older but presentable.
 The exterior trim has been refitted after polishing and plating.
 The wheels are not polished and look their age.
 The tires have good tread.
 The engine bay is clean.
 The interior is not original, having been refurbished a while ago to a good standard and looks very smart.
 A mostly good showing in a Ferrari not too good to be driven and good enough to be parked with pride at the end of a day’s jaunt. – Back in 2003 this Ferrari was at the Kruse Auburn Fall auction where it was presented in the same colors and showed 15,943 miles (there are 23,461 on the odometer today) and was bid to $220,000 without selling.
 It is a sound transaction, fair to the buyer, seller and auction.